 What We Do

-In 1971, The Nature Trust of British Columbia took on the daunting task of protecting the natural riches of the province by building a treasury of wild natural areas to conserve iconic and important species at risk.
+The Nature Trust of British Columbia took on the daunting task of protecting the natural riches of the province by building a treasury of wild natural areas to conserve iconic and important species at risk.

 BC is endowed with the highest number of species of any province or territory in Canada.
 Yet, 43% of these species are on the watch lists because of low or dwindling populations.
 Saving their habitat is the first step in protecting our wildlife, fish and plants.